arx-research/ers-scripts/README.md

 Note that the service creation function is narrowly scoped to only creating a service with a contentApp record.
 Also the resulting `serviceId` will be printed in the console as part of a successful transaction.

 ### generateTokenUriData
-This script creates formatted tokenUriData for chips in the project and adds it to IPFS.
-An NFT.storage API token is required for this script.
-It takes two arguments:
+This script creates formatted tokenUriData for chips in the project.

 1. `network`: The network you want to interact with (defaults to `hardhat`)
 2. `scan`: The number of chips that you wish to scan and generate tokenUriData for.

-The script is designed to generate JSON formatted `tokenUri` data including a `name`, `description` and `media` that is stored offchain on IPFS.
+The script is designed to generate JSON formatted `tokenUri` data including a `name`, `description` and `media` that can be used for a project.
 The script will prompt to generate either unique data on a chip by chip basis, or it can use the same data for all chips scanned.
-Once input, the data is JSON formatted and added to IPFS via NFT.storage.
+Once input, the data is JSON formatted and output to `task_outputs/tokenUriData`.

-The script will also prompt to whether or not you wish to append to, or overwrite completely, any existing `chipData.json` file; the `chipData.json` file can be used in project creation.

 The successful completion of the task returns a CID that can be used for the `tokenUriRoot` in `projectCreation.json`.